EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 ### Publication

-While software is worth being published per se, currently in research, the publication of research software usually accompanies the completion and publication of a document such as a student thesis, scientific article or project report.
+While [software is worth being published per se][publishing_software], currently in research, the publication of research software usually accompanies the completion and publication of a document such as a student thesis, scientific article or project report.
 Further ingredients such as input and result data, containers, notebooks, or workflow descriptions should ideally yield an integrated research compendium/object.
 Research software should in itself be citable and should be referenced in the document.
 Research software engineers (RSEs) often play an important role in developing the software, without necessarily becoming co-author of the resulting papers or datasets.